section-engineering-education/engineering-education/content/articles/angular-springboot-bing-maps/index.md

 Get the complete backend code [here](https://github.com/owinowendy/AngularAndSpringWithMaps).

 ### Setting up the frontend for Bing map
-This part assumes you have gone through the documentation of Bing maps, otherwise, get the full tutorial [here](https://www.bingmapsportal.com/Announcement?redirect=True).
+This part assumes you have gone through the documentation of Bing maps.
+Otherwise, get the full tutorial [here](https://www.bingmapsportal.com/Announcement?redirect=True).

 This frontend is designed using the [Angular Material](https://material.angular.io) to display locations and properties as shown below:

 ![bing map application screenshot](/engineering-education/angular-springboot-bing-maps/forms.png)